Mission and vision

-FSNI currently employs approximately 200 staff, all civil servants, of whom roughly 65 per cent are scientists directly involved with casework.
+FSNI currently employs approximately 200 staff, all civil servants, of whom approximately 65% are scientists directly involved with casework.

 The Agency's prime role is to provide objective, independent scientific advice to support the Courts and our services are also available to those representing both defence and prosecution interests in criminal cases.

 Our Mission: Scientific Expertise delivered in partnership supporting justice for all

 Our Vision: To be a World-leading provider of integrated forensic science services